 - Terminal Games (games you can play in the Linux terminal)

 Let’s start with the most important one, native Linux games, first.

 Native Linux games refer to those games which are officially supported on Linux.
 You just have to download it and hit it to play it without any potential troubleshooting.

-Hence, I am going to list some of the resources which you can utilize to download Linux games.
+Hence, I will list some of the resources that you can utilize to download Linux games.

-Steam is a very popular digital video game store which offers incredible deals on games for Linux (including free games as well).
+Steam is a very popular digital video game store that offers incredible deals on games for Linux (including free games as well).
 So, it is an obvious source of PC games.

 You can explore it to find tons of games ranging from AAA titles to Indie games.

 Usually, you can easily find Steam listed in your app center or package manager.
 But, if you have no clue how to install and use it, refer to my guide below on installing and using Steam on Ubuntu Linux to get an idea.

 GOG.com is yet another platform similar to Steam.
 Like Steam, you can browse and find hundreds of native Linux games on GOG.com, purchase the games and install them.
 If the games support several platforms, you can download and use them across various operating systems.
 Your purchased games are available for you all the time in your account.
 You can download them anytime you wish.